Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals: System Design

 \subsubsection{M1: Team Formation Using String Matching.}

 Given a call for proposal $c_i$, we extract the technical skills required from it using its title and synopsis as inputs.
 We remove stop words and delimiters and use keyword extraction to gather only the relevant skills needed in $S_i$.
 Similarly, we gather the research interests each available researcher $r_j$ has listed on their personal webpage and demonstrated with their Google Scholar history.
 We denote this as $\sigma(r_j)$.
 We then check if there are any common interests between $\sigma(r_j)$ and $S_i$.

-Given a pattern string of length \textit{x} and a target string of length \textit{y}, we determine if there is any overlap between those two using a string-match threshold $t_{M1}$.
+Given a pattern string of length \textit{x} and a target string of length \textit{y}, we determine if there is any overlap between those two using a string-match threshold $th_{M1}$.
 Algorithm~\ref{algo:m1} provides pseudocode for {\it M1}.